A fractional representation approach to the robust regulation problem for MIMO systems: Notations and Preliminary Results

 \section{Notations and Preliminary Results}

-The set of stable SISO transfer functions is denoted by $\stable$ and it is assumed to be an integral domain, i.e., a commutative ring with no zero divisors.
-The following three integral domains appear in the examples.
+The set of stable causal SISO transfer functions is denoted by $\stable$ and together with the summation $+$ and multiplication $\cdot$ operations it is assumed to be an integral domain, i.e., a commutative ring with no zero divisors.
+The following integral domains appear in the examples.
 The Hardy space of bounded holomorphic functions in the right half plane $\C_+=\{s\in\C\, |\, \mathrm{Re}(s)>0 \}$ is denoted by $\Hinfty$.
-The set of all proper rational function having no poles in $\C_+$ is denoted by $\RHinf$.
-The integral domain $\pstable$ consists of functions $f(s)$ that are analytic and bounded in every right-half plane $\C_\alpha=\{s\in \C\, |\, \mathrm{Re}(s)>\alpha \}$ with $\alpha>0$ and polynomially bounded on the imaginary axis, i.e., $|f(\i\omega)|<M|\omega|^k$ for some $M,k>0$ \cite{LaakkonenPohjolainen2015}.
-This integral domain corresponds to polynomial stability in the time domain \cite{PaunonenLaakkonen2015}.
+The set of all real rational functions and its subset of proper rational functions having no poles in $\C_+$ are denoted by $\R(s)$ and $\RHinf$, respectively.
+The integral domain $\pstable$ consists of functions $f(s)$ that are analytic and bounded in every right-half plane $\C_\alpha=\{s\in \C\, |\, \mathrm{Re}(s)>\alpha \}$ with $\alpha>0$ and polynomially bounded on the imaginary axis, i.e., $|f(\i\omega)|<M|\omega|^k$ for some $M,k>0$.\cite{LaakkonenPohjolainen2015} This integral domain corresponds to polynomial stability in the time domain. \cite{PaunonenLaakkonen2015}